Is Vanguard High Dividend Yield ETF (VYM) a Strong ETF Right Now?

 Cost & Other Expenses

-Annual operating expenses for VYM are 0.06%, which makes it one of the least expensive products in the space.
+Operating expenses on an annual basis are 0.06% for this ETF, which makes it one of the least expensive products in the space.

 Sector Exposure and Top Holdings

-For VYM, it has heaviest allocation in the Financials sector --about 23.20% of the portfolio --while Consumer Staples and Healthcare round out the top three.
+Representing 21.70% of the portfolio, the fund has heaviest allocation to the Financials sector; Healthcare and Consumer Staples round out the top three.

-Taking into account individual holdings, Jpmorgan Chase & Co.
-(JPM) accounts for about 3.72% of the fund's total assets, followed by Johnson & Johnson (JNJ) and Home Depot Inc. (HD).
+Looking at individual holdings, Jpmorgan Chase & Co.
+(JPM) accounts for about 3.72% of total assets, followed by Johnson & Johnson (JNJ) and Home Depot Inc. (HD).

 Performance and Risk